lolwutboi987/PandA/JOURNAL.md

-# PandA RPD
+# PandA
- The Portable and Automated Rapid Protyping Device
+ The Portable and Automated Printer

  Made by @lolwutboi987
  Total Hours on CAD: 15